mohanraj1980/AZ500-Lab/Instructions/Labs/Module_1/LAB_03_MFA.md

 1. Open a new browser window in InPrivate or incognito mode and browse to **`https://account.activedirectory.windowsazure.com`**
-    * Log in with the test user created as part of the prerequisites section of this article and note that it should not ask you to complete MFA.
+    * Log in with the Isabella account.
+You should not ask you to complete MFA.
     * Close the browser window.

 2. Open a new browser window in InPrivate or incognito mode and browse to **`https://portal.azure.com`**

-       * Log in with the test user created as part of the prerequisites section of this article and note that you should now be required to register for and use Azure Multi-Factor Authentication.
+       * Log in with the Isabella account.
+You should now be required to register for and use Azure Multi-Factor Authentication.
        * Close the browser window.

 | WARNING: Prior to continuing you should remove all resources used for this lab.
 To do this in the **Azure Portal** click **Resource groups**.
 Select any resources groups you have created.
 On the resource group blade click **Delete Resource group**, enter the Resource Group Name and click **Delete**.
 Repeat the process for any additional Resource Groups you may have created. **Failure to do this may cause issues with other labs.** |